defi-wonderland/handbook/sites/optimism/docs/governance/the-operating-manual/the-token-house.md

 - Coordinating technical upgrades or disbursements
 - Communicating implementation status post-approval

-The Foundation operates as a steward, and is expected to decentralize its role over time.
+The Foundation operates as a steward and is expected to decentralize its role over time.

 ## Constitutional Alignment

 The Token House operates within the framework defined by the Working Constitution, which has the following principles:

-- **Governance minimization**: when multiple options achieve the same outcome, choose the least complex
+- **Governance minimization**: When multiple options achieve the same outcome, choose the least complex
 - **Forkability and exit**: collective freedom must be protected
 - **Anti-plutocracy**: token-based governance must be balanced by human-centric governance (Citizens)
 - **Impact = Profit**: proposals should aim to reward meaningful contributions to the ecosystem